What is insulin?

 Long-acting insulin is like intermediate insulin only that it is slower acting.
 It works to reduce the blood glucose elevations when rapid-acting insulins or short-acting insulin stops working.
 This type of insulin is often used together with rapid- or short-acting insulin and is usually taken once a day at the same time each day.
 Example is Detemir (Levemir), Glargine (Absaglar, Lantus), Degludec (Tresiba)

 Hypos are the most common side effect of taking insulin.
 Hypos are when your blood sugar is low.
 This may happen if take too much insulin.
-If you’re having a lot of hypos, you may be on the wrong dose of insulin and you should see your doctor to prescribe you the right dose.
-Clinical features of hypos include tremors,hunger,sweating etc.
+If you’re having a lot of hypos, you may be on the wrong dose of insulin and you should see your doctor so that he/she could prescribe you the right dose.
+Clinical features of hypos include tremors, hunger, sweating etc.

 General side effects